GNOME/glib/docs/reference/gobject/enum-types.md

-Title: Enumeration types
+Title: Enumeration Types

-# Enumeration types
+# Enumeration Types

 The GLib type system provides fundamental types for enumeration and flags types.
 Enumerations types are collection of identifiers associated with a